jonlinca/ACLandR_KMeans/README.md

 This tutorial will briefly touch on what K-means is doing, as well as showing you how to execute the equivalent outside of ACL, but retain those results in R.

 **Why is this important?**
-By understanding the fundamentals of using ACL's ```RCOMMAND```, you will be able to assign clusters to your data using any unsupervised method of labelling of your choosing, empowering you to use the best algorithm for your needs (since there is no such thing as a free lunch).
+By understanding the fundamentals of using ACL's ```RCOMMAND```, you will be able to assign clusters to your data using any unsupervised method of labelling of your choosing, empowering you to use the best algorithm for your needs (there is no such thing as a "free lunch").

 ## Pre-requisites